Feuerstein-Org/rate-limits/README.md

 #### Consuming Multiple Tokens Per Request

 You can control how many tokens are consumed per operation using the `tokens_to_consume` parameter.
+This can be any non-negative number, including 0 for zero-cost operations.
 There are two ways to do this:

 **1. Set at initialization time:**